deejaygraham/deejaygraham.github.io/_posts/2017-03-29-dog-sorting.md

 alttext: sorting
 ---

 You've heard of bubble sort and insertion sort and all the other sorts of sorts.
-But what about sorting your favourite dogs?
+But what about sorting and grouping your favourite dogs?

 I was experimenting with the IEnumerable.GroupBy function and was trying to come up with an abstract (non-work related), yet understandable example.
 And who doesn't like dogs?
 So I thought, what if we had an arbitrary list of dogs that we